 One of the most difficult parts of software architecture is quality assurance planning.
-Brian Foote and Joseph Yoder said “If you think a good architecture is expensive, try bad architecture.”
+Brian Foote and Joseph Yoder said, “If you think good architecture is expensive, try bad architecture.”
 Poor development and testing workflows will result in slow progress, high costs and an unusable product.

 You need to consider quality assurance planning in combination with the entire project planning as it dramatically impacts scheduling, cost, labor, and other factors.
 A project is more prone to carry a high risk of dis-satisfactory outcomes and unhappy clients without strong quality assurance planning.

 There are many tests to be run throughout your software development process.
 In our previous blog post Software Testing Basics, we already listed out 7 different testing approaches for different scenarios.
 Today we will talk about what needs to be planned for the most effective use of those tests.